-GMRC cleanups happen in all shapes and sizes!
-Whether you and a friend decide to walk the shorelines, or you are able to organize 200 volunteers with boats–we’ve had families, classrooms, and communities hold GMRC’s!
-You pick the time/date/location that works best for you.
+Great Mississippi River Cleanups (GMRCs) happen in all shapes and sizes!
+Whether you and a friend decide to walk the shorelines with garbage bags or you are able to organize 200 volunteers with boats.
+We’ve had families, classrooms and communities hold GMRCs!
+You pick the time, date and location that works best for you.
 Participating is completely free!
-We provide garbage bags, gloves, and a t-shirt or water bottle for each volunteer.
+We provide garbage bags, gloves and either a t-shirt or a water bottle for each volunteer.
 We just ask that you complete a garbage log and have all volunteers complete our waiver.

 Click here for a list of potential Site Coordinator Responsibilities.